seinecle/linux-security-tutorials/docs/generated-html/subdir/step-by-step-guide-en_temp_html.md

 //ST: !
 ==== How to disable password auth and enable SSH?

+//ST: !
 Logging through SSH rather than passwords can be hair rising because there are so many tiny details that can go wrong.
 There is a good chance that if you do it for the first time you will lock yourself outside the server.

+//ST: !
-So, do this before you can erase the server, of if you are confortable waiting that your provider will unlock it for you.
+So, do this when you can still erase the server, of if you are confortable waiting that your provider will unlock it for you.

 Steps: